Lhabab Duchen

 Origin

 According to the Tibetan Buddhism doctrine, "Lhabab Duchen" is the day when Buddha Sakyamuni returns to earth.
 Another saying is that when Sakyamuni was 7 years old, he rose to thirty-three levels of the heavens and repaid his mother's grace (Madam Maya) by preaching.
-After that, Sakyamuni returned to the ancient India Kingdom of Kashi on this day.
+After that, Sakyamuni returned to the ancient Indian Kingdom of Kashi on this day.
 And this day is called "descent from heaven" or "Buddha returns" day.

 Preparations

 White is the color admired by Tibetans and a symbol of happiness and beauty.
 In Tibet, the snowy mountains are white, the clouds are white, the wool is white, the zanba is white, and the Hada is also white.
 Whitewashing houses in cities and villages means that the plateau is a pure land of Buddhism and that the people here are kindness tendency, sincere and pure.
-If Buddha sees it from heaven, he would make a resolution to come back.
+If Buddha sees it from heaven, he will make a resolution to come back.

 Traditionally, in preparation for Lhabab Duchen, Tibetan temples of all sizes have their outer walls painted.
 During this period, believers will spontaneously donate milk, brown sugar, etc. as painting.
 Tibetan religious believers also clean up the dust of their own prayer rooms, burn incense and worship Buddha, Looking forward to the arrival of the Buddha.